A Closer Look:

-Dropbox: Bark will monitor the content of documents, image, and video files stored in the cloud.
+Dropbox: Bark monitors the content of documents, image, and video files stored in the cloud.

-Discord: On Android and Amazon Fire, Bark will monitor the direct messages (text chat only) on group conversations and private conversations.
+Discord: On Android, Bark will monitor the direct messages (text chat only) on private conversations between one or multiple users.

 Facebook: Bark monitors what is posted on your child's wall or story, including images.